lawrenceN/my_city/README.md

    ```

-When the user selects "Food", it removed the food attractions instread of keeping them.
+When the user selects "Food", it removed the food attractions instead of keeping them.
 So we modify the code to keep them as follows:

 ```